Skip to main content

 arw.snap.create.interval.hours

 Specifies the interval in hours between ARP Snapshot copies.
-A new Snapshot copy is be created when an attack is suspected, and the copy created previously is older than this specified interval.
+A new ARP Snapshot copy is created when an data entropy-based attack is suspected and the most recently created ARP Snapshot copy is older than the specified interval.

 arw.snap.normal.retain.interval.hours

 Specifies the duration in hours for which an ARP Snapshot copy is retained.
-When an ARP Snapshot copy becomes this old, any other ARP Snapshot copy created before the latest copy to reach this age is deleted.
-No ARP Snapshot copy can be older than this duration.
+When an ARP Snapshot copy reaches the retention threshold, any other ARP Snapshots copy created before it is deleted.
+No more than one ARP Snapshot copy older than the retention threshold can exist.

 arw.snap.max.retain.interval.days

 Specifies the maximum duration in days for which an ARP Snapshot copy can be retained.
-Any ARP Snapshot copy older than this duration will be deleted if there is no attack reported on the volume.
+Any ARP Snapshot copy older than this duration is deleted when there is no attack reported on the volume.

 Note The maximum retention interval for ARP Snapshot copies is ignored if a moderate threat is detected.
 The ARP Snapshot copy created in response to the threat is retained until you have responded to the threat.
 Marking a threat as a false positive delete the ARP Snapshot copies on the volume.